Ruth Levine Arnold

 Margaret V. Reed has experienced the special education process as parent, teacher and school administrator in both public schools and collaborative settings.
 A retired PPS Director, Dr. Reed was granted an Autism Endorsement from the MA Dept. of Elementary and Secondary Education Office of Educator Licensure and is currently an associate professor in the graduate department of Fitchburg State University, where she specializes in special education law, collaboration, and instructional research.
 Her more than 45 years in special education give her extensive experience with IEP Team procedures, compliance and a grounded knowledge of successful student program indicators.
 One of several Comprehensive Staff Professional Development trainers who consult for the Massachusetts Department of Elementary and Secondary Education, Dr. Reed works with public, private, and charter school districts as well as human service agencies and parent groups on special education implementation focusing on school program development, parent due-process rights, FAPE, LRE, and IEP construction.
 She has extensive knowledge of and brings practical experience to assessment and programmatic requirements for students challenged with ASD, SLD, ADD/ADHD, ED/BD, and multiple disabilities.

-Part-Time Faculty, Boston College, Lynch School of Education, Teacher Education, Special Education, Curriculum & Instruction.
+Part-Time Faculty, Boston College, Lynch School of Education and Human Development, department of Teacher Education, Special Education, and Curriculum & Instruction.

 Don Ricciato was the director for over 30 years at the Boston College Campus School, a private, publicly funded, special education school located at the Lynch School of Education at Boston College.
 Don has over 35 years of experience in service, training, and research focused on enhancing the lives of individuals with severe disabilities.
 He emphasizes the importance of ensuring that all students are provided with an opportunity to access the general education curriculum through active and meaningful participation.